wrnrio/wrnr-firelens-fargate-fluentbit/README.md

   `docker push <accountid>.dkr.ecr.<region>.amazonaws.com/wrnr-firelens:v1`

 **Next Steps**
+- Create a Test ECS container from ECS -> Task Definitions -> Create new Task Definition -> Type Fargate
 - Ensure **_Enable Firelens Configuration_** is selected in **_Log Router Integration_** and **_Type_** is _fluentbit_ and **_Image_** is the image pushed above.
 - Reference the config file path in `firelensConfiguration` key:
 ```